SWCreeperKing/NumberClass/NumberClass/README.md

 ### Limit
 NumberClass' limit is 9.99ee308 (precisely 9.99e1.79e308) or 9.99 * 10 ^ 10 ^ 308

+### Updates
+The Discord Announcement channel for updates is on Number Engineer's Server https://discord.gg/pFTdKgM

 #
 #### This class is Open Source and free to use.